Terekeka County, Central Equatoria State

 Ethnic groups: Mundari (Korbura, Mundari-Nyangwara**, Tali)

 Terekeka County is located at the northern edge of Central Equatoria State.
 It borders Juba County to the south, Mvolo and Mundri East counties of Western Equatoria State to the west, Yirol West and Awerial counties of Lakes State, Bor South County of Jonglei State to the north, and Lafon County of Eastern Equatoria State to the east.
-The county contains both low lying swamps and hills in the southern portion of the county.
-The Nile River runs down the eastern bank of Terekeka Town and Lake Madi is located in the county’s west.
+The county contains both low-lying swamps and hills in the southern portion.
+The Nile River runs along the eastern bank of Terekeka Town, and Lake Madi is located in the county’s west.

 According to FEWSNET (2018), the county falls within the Ironstone Plateau agro-pastoral livelihoods zone.
-The Mundari that reside in Terekeka are known to be both cattle keepers and cultivators.
-Due to the location of the White Nile, fishing is also a viable livelihood for residents of the county, which can be exported to markets in other parts of the country such as Juba.
-As a result, access to land and water play a critical role in the livelihoods of Terekeka residents, at times leading to clashes with neighbouring groups.
-The financial crisis, which has impacted South Sudan at large, as well as insecurity along trade routes, have impacted Terekeka’s market.
-In addition to a lack of imports, which often transit through Juba, it has also become increasingly difficult for Terekeka residents to sell their fish and other goods to markets, in Juba and elsewhere.
-There is potential for farming but the majority of the population still carry out production at subsistence level, owing to various conflict-related factors.
-The main crops are sorghum, maize, sesame and beans.
-Conditions are also ideal for large-scale groundnut production, which are transported to markets in Juba.
-In April and May, when little other food is available, people also forage the bush for wild vegetables including green leaves, tubers and fruit.
+The Mundari who reside in Terekeka are known to be both cattle keepers and cultivators.
+Due to the White Nile’s location, fishing is also a viable livelihood for residents of the county, and fish can be exported to markets in other parts of the country, such as Juba.
+Residents engage in a mix of livelihood activities, including small-scale agriculture, fishing, livestock keeping, hunting, charcoal production, and reed collection (Bensansio et al., 2024).
+As a result, access to land and water is critical to the livelihoods of Terekeka residents and, at times, leads to clashes with neighbouring groups.
+The financial crisis, which has affected South Sudan at large, and insecurity along trade routes have affected Terekeka’s market.
+In addition to a lack of imports, which often transit through Juba, it has also become increasingly difficult for Terekeka residents to sell their fish and other goods in markets in Juba and elsewhere.
+There is potential for farming, but the majority of the population still produces at the subsistence level, owing to various conflict-related factors.
+The main crops are sorghum, maize, sesame, and beans.
+Conditions are also ideal for large-scale groundnut production, which is transported to markets in Juba.
+In April and May, when little other food is available, people also forage the bush for wild honey and vegetables, including green leaves, tubers, and fruit.
 Several humanitarian projects in the area have focused on encouraging greater use of fishery resources.

-The IPC projected Terekeka County as being at a crisis (IPC level 3) level of food insecurity in November 2022, with conditions projected to persist at the same level until at least mid-2023.
+The IPC projected Terekeka County to be in a crisis (IPC level 3) of food insecurity in November 2024, with conditions projected to persist at the same level until at least mid-2025.
 An estimated 80% of households in Terekeka County engaged in farming, with a gross cereal yield of 0.8 tonnes per hectare in 2021 (FAO/WFP 2022), rising to 1.0 tonnes per hectare in 2022 (FAO/WFP 2023).
 A 2020 REACH assessment found worrisome coping strategies including residents in 32% of settlements consuming wild foods that are known to make people sick and residents in 14% of settlements coping with a lack of food by only having children eat.
 Residents in 59% of assessed settlements reported their hunger as severe or the worst it can be.
 Residents in 32% of settlements were selling livestock to cope with a lack of food.
-Many of these concerning indicators endured in 2022, with 69% of assessed settlements reporting severe hunger (REACH 2022).
-In 2020, livestock disease was reported to be present in 68% of settlements, though this declined to 25% in 2022.
+Many of these concerning indicators endured in 2022, with 69% of assessed settlements reporting severe hunger (REACH, 2022).
+In 2020, livestock disease was reported in 68% of settlements, though this declined to 25% in 2022.

-The county’s headquarters are located in Terekeka Payam.
-Terekeka County has a main market; however insecurity and the financial crisis have impacted the ability of traders to import goods from Uganda or even Juba.
+The county’s headquarters are in Terekeka Payam.
+Terekeka County has a main market; however, insecurity and the financial crisis have hindered traders’ ability to import goods from Uganda or even from Juba.

-Terekeka county is home to five (5) Early Childhood Development centres, fifty-one (51) Primary schools and five (5) Secondary schools.
-Many of the male youth reside in cattle camps, which make formal educational institutions difficult to access due to migratory patterns.
-Educational interventions have however increased access to education for girls who may have otherwise been forced into early marriage.
+Terekeka County is home to six (6) Early Childhood Development centres, sixty-five (65) Primary schools, and six (6) Secondary schools.
+Many male youth reside in cattle camps, making formal educational institutions difficult to access due to migratory patterns.
+Educational interventions have, however, increased access to education for girls who may have otherwise been forced into early marriage.

-According to OCHA’s Humanitarian Needs Overview for 2023, approximately 163,300 people in the county have humanitarian needs down from 205,400 people in 2021.
-This is equivalent to approximately 63% of the estimated population reported in the HNO.
-The county was determined to be among the eight Equatorial counties with the highest rates of contamination of landmines/explosive remnants of war (ERW).
+According to OCHA’s 2025 Humanitarian Needs Overview, an estimated 133,913 people in Terekeka County are in need, representing approximately 50% of the county’s total population as reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that an estimated 119,325 people were in need in Terekeka County, of whom 108,380 were non-displaced, with the remainder comprising IDPs and returnees.
+The county was determined to be among the eight Equatorial counties with the highest rates of landmine and explosive remnants of war (ERW) contamination.
 Terekeka County is also highlighted as one of the counties with the greatest WASH-related needs.
-This is in part because of a reliance on surface water and a lack of sanitation facilities and exacerbated by high insecurity in the area (OCHA 2021 p.70).
-The county shares a border with Western Equatoria and Jonglei states, and has hosted IDPs from these areas.
-In particular, widespread flooding downstream in Bor, Twic East and Duk Counties led to a large influx of IDPs from these areas to settle around Mangala on the border of Terekeka and Juba counties in late 2020.
-This has put additional pressure on food sources, local services and infrastructure.
-This was reflected in tension over land for the IDPs and access to services that have complicated pre-existing tensions and displacement resulting from competing claims to administer Mangala from the Mundari and Bari communities (Deng and CSRF 2020).
+This is in part due to reliance on surface water and a lack of sanitation facilities, and is exacerbated by high insecurity in the area (OCHA 2021, p.
+70).
+The county shares a border with Western Equatoria and Jonglei states and has hosted IDPs from these areas.
+In particular, widespread flooding downstream in Bor, Twic East, and Duk Counties led to a large influx of IDPs from these areas, who settled around Mangala on the border of Terekeka and Juba counties in late 2020.
+This has put additional pressure on food sources, local services, and infrastructure.
+This was reflected in tensions over land for IDPs and access to services, which have complicated pre-existing tensions and displacement resulting from competing claims to administer Mangala by the Mundari and Bari communities (Deng & CSRF, 2020).
+Both flooding and drought conditions have prompted migration to the area from the north and south, causing tensions over land and water, leading to accusations of land grabbing and conflict.

-Occupying the strategic area between Juba and Bor, the Mundari of Terekeka have long had a complicated relationship with the SPLM/A, with most choosing to remain outside of the movement during the Sudanese civil war.
-A political accommodation was reached between Clement Wani Konga – who headed an irregular force of mostly Mundari aligned with the ruling National Congress Party of Sudan – and the SPLM/A leadership in the run-up to the signing of the Comprehensive Peace Agreement in 2005, in which Clement Wani would remain as Governor for Central Equatoria State (Young 2006).
+Occupying the strategic area between Juba and Bor, the Mundari of Terekeka have long had a complicated relationship with the SPLM/A, with most choosing to remain outside the movement during the Sudanese civil war.
+A political accommodation was reached between Clement Wani Konga, who headed an irregular force of mostly Mundari aligned with the ruling National Congress Party of Sudan, and the SPLM/A leadership in the run-up to the signing of the Comprehensive Peace Agreement in 2005, under which Clement Wani would remain as Governor of Central Equatoria State (Young, 2006).

-The Mundari have linguistic ties with the neighbouring Bari of Juba County, though relations between parts of the communities have been strained by recurrent disputes relating to land and grazing, alongside contestation for administrative positions (Wani Gore 2014, pp.13-14).
-The relationship between parts of the Mundari and their Dinka neighbours to the west and east has been marked by times of peace and co-operation, counterposed with times of violent competition relating to land and livelihoods.
-During the 1980s, competition for control of the meat and cattle trade into Juba overlapped with the outbreak of the second Sudanese civil war, resulting in violence between some Mundari and Dinka residing in Juba, and leading to reprisal attacks (including sexual violence) by predominantly Dinka SPLM/A soldiers in Terekeka in 1986.
-These reprisal attacks catalysed the formation of anti-SPLM/A Mundari militias that were closely linked to the Sudanese government, and the defection of many Mundari members of the SPLM/A to these militias (Wani Gore 2014, pp.10-11).
-In the second half of the 1980s and early 1990s conflict continued to affect the county, with settlements changing hands between the government and opposition (Africa Watch 1990, p.154; HRW 1994).
+The Mundari have linguistic ties to the neighbouring Bari of Juba County, though relations between the communities have been strained by recurrent disputes over land and grazing, as well as contests for administrative positions (Wani Gore, 2014, pp. 13-14).
+Relations between the Mundari and their Dinka neighbours to the west and east have been marked by periods of peace and cooperation, counterbalanced by violent competition over land and livelihoods.
+During the 1980s, competition for control of the meat and cattle trade into Juba coincided with the outbreak of the second Sudanese civil war, resulting in violence between some Mundari and Dinka residing in Juba and leading to reprisal attacks (including sexual violence) by predominantly Dinka SPLM/A soldiers in Terekeka in 1986.
+These reprisal attacks catalysed the formation of anti-SPLM/A Mundari militias closely linked to the Sudanese government, and the defection of many Mundari members of the SPLM/A to these militias (Wani Gore, 2014, pp. 10-11).
+In the second half of the 1980s and early 1990s, conflict continued to affect the county, with settlements changing hands between the government and the opposition (Africa Watch, 1990, p.
+154; HRW 1994).

-In 2005, the Mundari and Dinka communities participated in a peace and reconciliation initiative, while the Tali Conference was organised to facilitate safe passage of displaced Dinka Bor communities who were returning from parts of Greater Equatoria to Bor South County in Jonglei State (LeRiche and Arnold 2012, p.237; PACT Sudan 2006, pp.161-163).
+In 2005, the Mundari and Dinka communities participated in a peace and reconciliation initiative, while the Tali Conference was organised to facilitate the safe passage of displaced Dinka Bor communities who were returning from parts of Greater Equatoria to Bor South County in Jonglei State (LeRiche & Arnold 2012, p.237; PACT Sudan 2006, pp.161-163).
 However, conflict involving parts of the Mundari and Dinka Bor persisted in 2006 and 2007, with serious conflict reported in 2009 (Sudan Tribune 2009).
-One focal point for conflict relates to tensions between the Mundari, Dinka Bor and Bari over the disputed Mangala area, which straddles the eastern border between Terekeka and Juba counties (Deng and CSRF 2020).
+One focal point of conflict is tension among the Mundari, Dinka Bor, and Bari over the disputed Mangala area, which straddles the eastern border between Terekeka and Juba counties (Deng & CSRF, 2020).
 A second axis of conflict is along the border with Awerial County in Lakes State.
 The Aliab Dinka of Awerial and the Mundari experienced a pronounced deterioration of relations in 2009, and again in 2020 and 2021, as is discussed further in the profile for Awerial County.

-When the national conflict started in December 2013, the Mundari were not natural allies of either party to the conflict, and were reported to have allowed opposition commanders and politicians to pass through Terekeka County (ICG 2016, p.34).
-Reports indicated that clashes between Mundari bodyguards of Clement Wani and the SPLA took place in July 2014, which were denied by both sides (ICG 2014).
-As noted by the International Crisis Group (2016, p.35), the government attempted to secure the support of Clement Wani and the Mundari militia through providing weapons and money, and increasing recruitment of Central Equatorians into the military.
-Clement Wani was dismissed as governor in September 2015 partly as a result of his deteriorating health, though was appointed as a Special Advisor to the President the following year.
-Since his dismissal, am erosion of internal cohesion among the Mundari and an acceleration of intra-ethnic tension and insecurity has occurred, discussed in further detail below.
+When the national conflict began in December 2013, the Mundari were not natural allies of either party and were reported to have allowed opposition commanders and politicians to pass through Terekeka County (ICG 2016, p.
+34).
+Reports indicated that clashes between Mundari bodyguards of Clement Wani and the SPLA occurred in July 2014, but both sides denied them (ICG 2014).
+As noted by the International Crisis Group (2016, p.
+35), the government sought to secure the support of Clement Wani and the Mundari militia by providing weapons and money and by increasing recruitment of Central Equatorians into the military.
+Clement Wani was dismissed as governor in September 2015, partly due to his deteriorating health, though he was appointed Special Advisor to the President the following year.
+Since his dismissal, internal cohesion among the Mundari has eroded, and intra-ethnic tension and insecurity have accelerated, as discussed in further detail below.

-Terekeka has been affected by the shifts in administrative boundaries since 2015, when it became a state in its own right until the reversion to 10 states in 2020.
-In May 2016, fighting broke out between SPLA forces and suspected Mundari armed group during the inauguration ceremony for the new county government, in which a Jubek State*** flag was raised in Mangala (Radio Tamazuj 2016).
-Approximately 1,200 people were displaced following the clashes, which resulted in the deaths of three government soldiers and one civilian (IRIN 2016).
+Terekeka has been affected by shifts in administrative boundaries since 2015, when it became a state in its own right, and again in 2020 when the number of states reverted to 10.
+In May 2016, fighting broke out between SPLA forces and a suspected Mundari armed group during the inauguration of the new county government, during which a Jubek State*** flag was raised in Mangala (Radio Tamazuj, 2016).
+Approximately 1,200 people were displaced in the clashes, which resulted in the deaths of three government soldiers and one civilian (IRIN 2016).

-The political influence of the Mundari has declined since Clement Wani’s removal, whilst internal tensions among the Mundari have increased.
-Since the signing of the R-ARCSS in 2018, conflict dynamics in the area have been defined mostly by intra-Mundari clashes, including the targeted killing of senior leaders.
-In October 2020, the convoy of the former governor was attacked by unknown armed groups leading to the death of one of his sons and a series of revenge attacks (Eye Radio 2020).
+The political influence of the Mundari has declined since Clement Wani’s removal, while internal tensions among the Mundari have increased.
+Since the signing of the R-ARCSS in 2018, conflict dynamics in the area have been defined largely by intra-Mundari clashes, including the targeted killing of senior leaders.
+In October 2020, the convoy of the former governor was attacked by unknown armed groups, resulting in the death of one of his sons and a series of revenge attacks (Eye Radio, 2020).
 Since late 2020, inter-clan conflict among Mundari pastoralists has been reported in Terekeka, Juba, and Lainya counties, killing dozens.
-Peace and reconciliation efforts led by religious leaders have identified a lack of implementation of previous resolutions – including failed disarmament, as well as continued cattle raiding – as major obstacles to realising security in the area (VOA 2021).
-In August 2023, and following intra-Mundari clashes in northern Juba County, an SSPDF disarmament campaign in Terekeka reportedly retrieved nearly 4,000 weapons (Radio Tamazuj 2023).
-A UN Security Council report (2023, p.5) noted that the exercise had been accompanied by “excessive use of force towards civilians”.
-Tensions with neighbouring Dinka and Bari communities have also continued, enflamed by flood related displacement in Mangala and the more extensive and protracted movements of pastoralist groups into southern areas.
+Peace and reconciliation efforts led by religious leaders have identified a lack of implementation of previous resolutions, including failed disarmament, and continued cattle raiding as major obstacles to achieving security in the area (VOA, 2021).
+In August 2023, following intra-Mundari clashes in northern Juba County, an SSPDF disarmament campaign in Terekeka reportedly retrieved nearly 4,000 weapons (Radio Tamazuj, 2023).
+A UN Security Council report (2023, p.
+5) noted that the exercise had been accompanied by “excessive use of force towards civilians”.
+Tensions with neighbouring Dinka and Bari communities have also continued, fueled by flood-related displacement in Mangala and the more extensive and protracted movements of pastoralist groups into southern areas.

 Payams: Terekeka (County Headquarters), Gameiza, Nyori, Mangala North, Muni, Reggo, Rijong, Tali, Tombek, Tindilo